GRPosh/GRPosh.github.io/_posts/2016-19-18-powershell-101-at-davenport-university.md

 ---

-Most of you attending have used PowerShell quite a bit but I wanted to give a starters talk for those who may be interested in PowerShell but have never gotten into it (*cough* bring your coworkers *cough *cough*).
+Most of you attending have used PowerShell quite a bit but I wanted to give a starters talk for those who may be interested in PowerShell but have never gotten into it (*cough* bring your coworkers *cough* *cough*).

 Agenda will be:

-* Introduction to PowerShell
+* Introduction to PowerShell.
-* PowerShell vs Other Scripting Languages
+* PowerShell vs Other Scripting Languages.
-* Tips for Exploring PowerShell
+* Tips for Exploring PowerShell.
 * The only 3 PowerShell commands you'll ever need to remember.

 The talk will be held in Sneden Auditorium (Parking lots E or F).